 Your voice is powerful!
 Take action and voice your concern on issues that affect Kentucky’s most vulnerable populations.
 Your phone calls, letters, emails and visits to district offices and town halls can make a difference.
 Contact us to learn more.

-- “Please support HB 237.
+In March 2017 Governor Bevin has signed into law HB 237.
 It will increase resources for food banks through enhanced immunity from liability for food donors.
-It will also clarify date labeling of food products.”
+It will also clarify date labeling of food products.

 2017 Advocacy Priorities